NatashaKayla/Game-Recommendation-System/README.md

 * Mature genres like **Shooter and Action** are often rated **T** or **M**
 * **Need for Speed: Most Wanted** is among the most popular titles
 * **LEGO** and **FIFA** franchises show consistent popularity across the dataset

 ---

+Terima kasih!
+Kalau begitu, mari kita tambahkan **bagian baru di README** yang menjelaskan proses **modeling yang kamu lakukan** secara ringkas dan profesional, sesuai dengan pendekatan yang kamu pakai: **content-based filtering dengan TF-IDF dan cosine similarity**.

+Berikut ini adalah bagian baru yang bisa langsung ditambahkan di README:

+---

+## 🧠 Recommendation System Modeling

+To move beyond EDA, a simple **content-based recommendation system** was implemented to suggest similar games based on their textual features.

+### ✅ Approach Used

+1. **Content-Based Filtering**
+   Games are recommended based on similarity in their metadata — such as genre, platform, publisher, and other descriptive features.

+2. **TF-IDF Vectorization**
+   The textual data (especially the `Genre`, `Publisher`, and possibly `Name`) was transformed using **TF-IDF (Term Frequency-Inverse Document Frequency)** to numerically represent game content in a meaningful way.

+3. **Cosine Similarity Calculation**
+   Pairwise cosine similarity was computed between all TF-IDF vectors to measure how "similar" each game is to the others.

+4. **Recommendation Function**
+   A custom function was built to return the **top 5 similar games** given a specific game title.
+This function:

+   * Takes a game name as input
+   * Retrieves the corresponding TF-IDF vector
+   * Calculates similarity with all other games
+   * Returns the top matches sorted by similarity score

+---